Author: Gregory C. Jenks

 As I have reflected on that passage during the past week, I find myself noting how this passage plays with same key themes found in the great summary of faith that Paul offers at the end of 1 Corinthians 13:

-And now faith, hope, and love remain, these three, and the greatest of these is love.
+And now faith, hope, and love remain, these three,

 So let’s take each of those three elements in turn.